eslint/eslint/docs/rules/prefer-reflect.md

 ### Reflect.ownKeys

-Deprecates `Object.getOwnPropertyNames()`
+Deprecates `Object.getOwnPropertyNames()` and `Object.getOwnPropertySymbols`

-**Note:** Reflect.ownKeys does not function in exactly the same manner as Object.getOwnPropertyNames.
-It includes both the object's own property names, as well as any Symbol properties.
-There is no exact equivalent to Object.getOwnPropertyNames (Reflect.getOwnPropertyNames is not a part of the ES6 specification).
+**Note:** Reflect.ownKeys includes both the object's own property names and Symbol properties.
+There is no exact equivalent to Object.getOwnPropertyNames and Object.getOwnPropertySymbols in the Reflect API.
+(Reflect.getOwnPropertyNames and Reflect.getOwnPropertySymbols are not part of the ES6 specification.)

 Examples of **incorrect** code for this rule when used without exceptions: